karlpetersson/todo/README.md

 Use `up` and `down` arrow keys to select todo
 press `a` to add a new todo, press `ENTER` when done
-press `d` on a selected todo to finish it
+press `f` on a selected todo to finish it
 press `p` to toggle priority on selected todo
 press `q` or `ESC` to exit